StoreConnect/storeconnect-ontologies-api/CONTRIBUTING.md

 3. Be sure to join a visualization of your ontology.
 4. Summit your work as a pull request.

+Be sure to export you ontology in `RDF/XML Format` .
+Jena Fuseki doesn't handle every `owl` format and might fail to load th new ontology.

 ## Docker deployment

 ### Introduction